Dries van Wageningen and Eberhard Waffenschmidt, Philips Research

 This shows that inductive power transmission over a large distance, e.g. into a space, is very inefficient.
 Today, we cannot afford to waste energy for general power applications by using such a system.

-On the other hand, the figure shows that inductive power transmission in the proximity of the devices, e.g. at a surface, can be really efficient and competitive to wired solutions.
+On the other hand, the figure shows that inductive power transmission is competitive with wired solutions under close proximity settings.
 Wireless proximity power transmission combines comfort and ease of use with today’s requirements for energy saving.